Florida grandma arrested after baby allegedly dies from cough syrup overdose

 The day's top national and international news.

-According to prosecutors, two baby bottles filled with cough syrup were found in Louissant’s home.
+According to BSO, two baby bottles that later tested positive for cyproheptadine were found in Louissant’s home.

 "The child had swelling of the brain, pulmonary congestion, and a small hemorrhage of the scalp, which is bleeding between the scalp and skull," a prosecutor explained in court.
 "The toxicology results show this was essentially an overdose of what looks like cough syrup."